liuyejia/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a second-year PhD student in the UC Riverside, advised by [Prof. Shaolei Ren](https://intra.ece.ucr.edu/~sren/).
-My research interest mainly lies in continual learning, robustness of online algorithms and efficiency on edge intelligence.
-Previously, I worked in Amazon and Tencent as a software engineer.
+I am currently a PhD student at UC Riverside, advised by [Prof. Shaolei Ren](https://intra.ece.ucr.edu/~sren/).
+Previously, I worked at Amazon and Tencent as a Cloud Software Engineer.
 Before that, I got my Master degree in the Simon Fraser University, advised by [Prof. Oliver Schulte](https://www.cs.sfu.ca/~oschulte/) and [Prof. Jiannan Wang](https://www.cs.sfu.ca/~jnwang/).

-If you are interested in my publications or experience, feel free to drop me an email :D
+In my leisure time, I enjoy traveling, playing the [GuZheng](https://en.wikipedia.org/wiki/Guzheng), and savoring delicious food 😀.
+If you are interested in my academic publications or professional experience, feel free to drop me an email.